netfoundry/minimal-mistakes/docs/_posts/2019-11-08-Network as a Service with Jenkins and Netfoundry.md

 ### Step 4: Create Gateway

 It is necessary to create a gateway within your internal VPC which would have access to the Nginx web server.
-This Gateway effectively acts as a proxy of the requests to the Nginx web server allowing it to be accessible from the Network created in Step 3.
+This Gateway effectively acts as a proxy of the requests to the Nginx web server allowing it to be accessible from the network created in Step 3.
 This is precisely why this setup can replace the bastion host.
-Creating the network will spin up a Netfoundry Controller ( control plane ) and Transfer Nodes ( used for carrying traffic from one point to another.)
+Creating the network will spin up a Netfoundry controller ( control plane ) and Transfer Nodes ( used for carrying traffic from one point to another.)

     stage('Create Gateway') {
               steps {